- NURS FPX 6614 Assessment 1 Defining a Gap in Practice: Executive Summary.

 Specific and Practical Ways of Addressing the Intervention:

-Coordinating between medicine and other health disciplines teams so that that a specialist team such as physician, nurses, social workers, pharmacists, and other healthcare professionals can assess and manage complex issues of the older population(s).
-The teams engage in the joint endeavor of devising of the individual care plans, coordination of services, as well as giving the essential aftercare support during the transition time.
+Coordinating between medicine and other health disciplines teams so that a specialist team such as physicians, nurses, social workers, pharmacists, and other healthcare professionals can assess and manage complex issues of the older population(s).
+The teams engage in the joint endeavor of devising individual care plans, and coordination services, as well as giving the essential aftercare support during the transition time.

 Incumbence upon standardized protocols to be applied to care transitions, such as detailed discharge planning, and coordination of medications throughout the discharge and post-discharge care period, significantly decreases the risk of bad outcomes.
 Applying evidence-based strategies like the CTI and the RED protocol will ensure the continuity and the quality of care through six main components.